 Show Session Details

-praisonai train show <session_id> --iterations
+praisonai train show < session_i d > --iterations

 The --iterations flag shows detailed suggestions for each iteration.